Sean Murphy Preview, Player Props: Braves vs. Nationals

 Nationals Pitching Rankings

-- Nationals pitchers combine to allow the most home runs in baseball (242 total, 1.5 per game).
+- Nationals pitchers combine to allow 242 total home runs at a clip of 1.5 per game (most in the league).

-- The right-hander's last appearance was on Saturday, Sept.
-16 against the Milwaukee Brewers, when he went two innings, surrendering three earned runs while giving up five hits.
+- The right-hander last pitched on Sunday against the Atlanta Braves, when he tossed 4 2/3 innings, allowing four earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.